 Young Programmer and Producer: Contact – first year of ‘Re:Con’ scheme (2010-2011).

 Previous work: (2009-2011) includes Flare International Festival, Stan’s Café and Proto-type.
-I was also a children’s entertainer for Legoland Discovery Centre, Manchester.
-Roles included ‘Professor Brick’, ‘Lego Racer’ and ‘Master Model Builder’.
-Costumes were involved.
+I was also a children’s entertainer for Legoland Discovery Centre, Manchester – costumed roles included ‘Professor Brick’, ‘Lego Racer’ and ‘Master Model Builder’.

 University (2006-2009): First Class BA (Hons) Degree – Theatre Studies, Lancaster University.

 Free independent peer-led art school (2018-2019): Islington Mill Art Academy – personal practice.
 I awarded myself an FA.